Navigation » List of Schools » East Los Angeles College » Psychology » Psychology 041 – Life Span Psychology » Summer 2020 » Exam 2

 B believe that talent alone creates success without effort

-D believe that basic qualities (e.g., intelligence, skill) cannot be changed.
+D believe that basic qualities (e.g., intelligence, skill) can be developed through dedication and hard work

 Question #17